A blog about stuff but also things.

 Contrast this to my experience being laid off a year and a half later by Pitch, where leadership took a sober look at market conditions and the trajectory of the company and concluded there was no path to success without a radical restructuring of the company.
 The founder and CEO explained it like this:

-As many of you know, being a venture-backed company in 2023 was insanely challenging.
+insanelychallenging.
 We created sky-high expectations for our business, our employees, and ourselves as founders.
 Towards the end of last year, my co-founders and I noticed that those expectations were simply too high, and we decided that we wanted to take a new and completely different path for Pitch.
 Instead of pushing harder and harder to turn Pitch into a hyper-growth company with venture funding, we concluded it was better to build a profitable company and grow Pitch organically from here.
-We had conversations with our investors about resetting our company and cap table, so there’s potential for meaningful impact for everyone involved.
-Despite having more than 4 years of runway, we know that a sustainable path has a much higher chance of success than the path we were on.
+We had conversations with our investors about resetting our company and cap table, so thereβs potential for meaningful impact for everyone involved.
+Despite having more than 4 years of runway, we know that a sustainable path has a much higher chance of success than the path we were on.This change also means weβre reducing the size of the Pitch team by around 2/3 today.
+Going forward, weβll be a significantly smaller team focused on creating maximum value for our customers and driving sustainable growth.
+I am very sorry that this happened, and I take full responsibility for leading Pitch up to this point.

 Pitch leadership talks a big game about their people first approach, which is not really unique in these days of "woke capitalism" where many companies feel the need to prostrate themselves at the alter of Diversity, Equity, & Inclusion (just to lower the chances of this being taken out of context, OF COURSE I'M BEING SARCASTIC, CAPITALISM IS FAR FROM WOKE!), but they are in the truly rarefied company of those who stick to their values when times get tough.

 Pitch's new CEO laid things out transparently, telling employees what the situation was, how the decision was made, and the reasons for making it.
 Every employee who was laid off received a generous severance package, regardless of if they'd been with the company for 5 years or 5 days.
 We retained access to Slack and Zoom and so on for the rest of the day so that we could say our goodbyes.
-In short, we were treated like adults rather than potential enemies. πŸ’œ
+In short, we were treated like adults rather than potential enemies. π

 So yeah, here I am, back in the hammock again.
 May the good times roll!